 A sociopath is someone that doesn’t feel much empathy or remorse for others, with the exception of family members or perhaps someone else they have a strong bond with.
 It’s rarer than the average person but sociopaths can develop strong bonds with others.

 Sociopaths don’t pretend to care, they are more obvious with how they feel, or don’t feel.
 They can be short tempered with little care or thought considering if they have offended someone.

-A sociopath may feel bad if they do something wrong, however it won’t stop them from doing it again.
+A sociopath may feel bad if they do something wrong, but it won’t stop them from doing it again.

 What is a Psychopath?

 A psychopath has no conscience, it doesn’t matter what they do, they don’t feel bad.
 They don’t feel guilty no matter what they do, and they never consider the feelings of others.

 Psychopaths are good at faking emotions, pretending that they care when the reality is they could care less.
 Psychopaths are often calculating and cold hearted.